madhu6519/ToDoList_Project.github.io/README.md

 ## What I learned

 This project helped me to understand the practical use cases of JavaScript and build a strong foundation in JavaScript development.
 I also learned about the local storage API and how to use it to preserve ToDo list data even after closing the browser and retrieve them when the user reopens the app.
+## Deployment

+To deploy this project run index.html file on your browser.

+## Demo

+To check demo of the todo list application click on this link https://madhu6519.github.io/ToDoList_Project.github.io/.

+## Authors

+@ganapatimadhuri